taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 const ConnectedTodoItem = connect(mapStateToProps, mapDispatchToProps)(TodoItem);
 ~~~~~~~~

 The `TodoItem` component itself would stay the same.
 It still gets the `todo` item and the `onToggleTodo()` handler as arguments.
 In addition, you can see two more concepts that were explained earlier.
-First, the selector grows in complexity because it gets optional arguments to select derived properties fromt the state.
+First, the selector grows in complexity because it gets optional arguments to select derived properties from the state.
 Second, the `mapStateToProps()` function makes use of the incoming props from the `TodoList` component that uses the `ConnectedTodoItem` component.

-As you can see, the normlaized state requires to use more connected component.
+As you can see, the normalized state requires to use more connected components.
 More components are responsible to select their needed derived properties.
 But in a growing application, following this pattern can make it easier to reason about it.
 You only pass properties that are really necessary to the component.
-In the last case, the `TodoList` component only cares about a list of references and the `TodoItem` component itself cares about the entitiy that is selected by using the reference passed down by the `TodoList` component.
+In the last case, the `TodoList` component only cares about a list of references yet the `TodoItem` component itself cares about the entitiy that is selected by using the reference passed down by the `TodoList` component.

 There exists another way, when using normalizr, to denormalize your normalized state.
 The previous scenario allowed you to pass only the minimum of properties to the components.
-Each componetn was responsible to select its state.
+Each component was responsible to select its state.
 In this scenario, you will denormalize your state in one component while the other components don't need to care about it.
+You will use the defined schema again to reverse the normalization.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~